Magnetic and electric properties of the metallic kagome antiferromagnet CrRhAs: III. Experimental results

 Figure~\ref{CRAHall}(a) displays the Hall resistivity $\rho_{\rm{xy}}$ of CrRhAs for two distinct current and field configurations.
 Two key observations emerge: (i) $\rho_{xy}$ varies linearly with magnetic field for both orientations, and (ii) the slope of $\rho_{\rm{xy}}$ switches sign depending on the measurement geometry: it is positive for $j \parallel ab$, $H \perp ab$ and negative for $j \parallel c$, $H \perp c$.
 These characteristics persist across both the antiferromagnetic and paramagnetic states.

 The Hall coefficient $R_{\rm H}$, extracted from linear fits to $\rho_{xy} = R_{\rm H} B$, exhibits a pronounced anisotropic behavior [Fig.~\ref{CRAHall}(b)].
 For $j \parallel ab$, $R_{\rm H}$ shows weak temperature dependence above $T_{\rm N} = 150$~K but undergoes a dramatic enhancement (around tenfold) below the magnetic transition, reaching its maximum value at the lowest measured temperature.
-In contrast, for $j \parallel c$, $|R_{\rm H}|$ increases gradually from 300~K, with an accelerated growth below $T_{\rm N}$ and a broad peak emerging near 75~K. This striking directional dependence of $R_{\rm H}$ suggests an anisotropic reconstruction of the Fermi surface in the antiferromagnetic state.
+In contrast, for $j \parallel c$, $|R_{\rm H}|$ increases gradually from 300~K, with an accelerated growth below $T_{\rm N}$ and a broad peak emerging near 75~K. The same behavior is observed in another sample.
+The striking directional dependence of $R_{\rm H}$ suggests an anisotropic reconstruction of the Fermi surface in the antiferromagnetic state.